 Go to a Beijing club

 The people of Beijing are polite, hard-working, and decent.
 However, like anywhere in the world, after a long day in the office, the locals gather at one of these three clubs in Beijing, to let go of the day.
 On your China tour and wanting a taste of real Beijing nightlife?
-Any one of these three unique Beijing nightclubs provide a unique insight to local nightlife.
+Any one of these three unique Beijing nightclubs provides a unique insight into local nightlife.